Envelope tracking: Background

 The need for greater efficiency arises particularly as modulation schemes become more complicated and their peak to average power ratio increases.
 Older modulation schemes based on phase or frequency modulation with no amplitude information carried on the signal can use amplifiers that are driven into compression and offer high levels of efficiency.
 As of 2014 mobile communications basestations consumed ~1% of global electricity.

 In contrast, many new communications systems from WiMAX to LTE do use amplitude information.
 The amplifier cannot be run into compression, because the amplitude information becomes distorted.
 These amplifiers can only achieve their peak efficiency on the peaks of the amplitude.
 The remainder of the time power is being dissipated unnecessarily.

 Thus signals with a high peak to average power ratio mean that low efficiency levels are achieved, with the excess energy being wasted, ultimately as heat.

 Variable voltage

 Envelope tracking adjusts the voltage applied to an RF power amplifier to deliver the power needed at that instant.
 Envelope information is derived from the IQ modem and is passed to an envelope tracking power supply to provide the required voltage.
+Envelope tracking powers supplies can be divided in two main categories: continuous and discrete trackers.
+Continuous trackers allow maximum performance in the RF power amplifier by keeping it continuously in compression as the signal envelope varies, but they come at the expense of linear and inefficient parts.
+Discrete trackers, such as the Power-DAC, quantize the envelope at discrete voltage steps which can be efficiently generated with switching converters, but result in a lower power amplifier efficiency, especially for a low number of levels.

 In 2013, Qualcomm became the first company to ship a chip with such technology, which it claimed to be the industry’s first for 3G and 4G LTE mobile devices.
 R2 Semiconductor became the industry's first ET company to ship a phone with ET in the Samsung Galaxy S5 Mini.